 However, making the room feel perfect is often easier said than done.
 Just jamming a bunch of games into a small space will probably not achieve the vibe you are looking for, so here are some tips to help you build the perfect relaxation room in your home.

 While the first thing you might think about when you’re building a games room might be the activities and hobbies you will use the room for, you should initially consider the aesthetics of the space.

 Any interior decorator will tell you of the power of adequate lighting.
 It can transform a drab and dull space into a cosy, welcoming and exciting room.
 When thinking about lighting, you should consider what you plan on using the space for and what areas you wish to accentuate.

 If you are building the room in a basement or another poorly illuminated space, lighting is essential.
 You can install LED strips behind furniture to both light the space and accentuate pieces of the room.
 Additionally, consider small lamps or dimmable lights, which will allow you to alter the mood of the games room at the push of a button.
+If you’re in any doubt of your installation capabilities, call in certified electricians instead.
 This can make the room much more versatile, as it can be a space to relax and watch a film or entertain your friends when they come over.

 Show Off Your Personality

 When you are creating such a room, you must customise it, so your character shines through.
 In practice, this means that you shouldn’t just consider functional pieces when decorating the spaces.
 Think of your hobbies and interests during the design process.
 For example, if you are really into surfing, why not create a feature wall creatively displaying your boards.
 This provides a storage solution for your equipment while truly customising the room simultaneously.